Headaches: What you need to know

 5. Spinal headaches (caused by low pressure or volume of cerebrospinal fluid, possibly the result of spontaneous cerebrospinal fluid leak, spinal tap or spinal anesthesia)

-6. Thunderclap headaches (a group of disorders that involves sudden, severe headaches with multiple causes)
+7. Thunderclap headaches (a group of disorders that involves sudden, severe headaches with multiple causes including brain bleeding / stroke)